Cultural depictions of lions: Biblical references and Jewish-Christian tradition

 Several Biblical accounts document the presence of lions, and cultural perception of them in ancient Israel.

 The best known Biblical account featuring lions comes from the Book of Daniel (chapter 6), where Daniel is thrown into a den of lions and miraculously survives.

 A lesser known Biblical account features Samson who kills a lion with his bare hands, later sees bees nesting in its carcass, and poses a riddle based on this unusual incident to test the faithfulness of his fiancée (Judges 14).
 The prophet Amos said (Amos, 3, 8): "The lion hath roared, who will not fear? the Lord GOD hath spoken, who can but prophesy?", i.e., when the gift of prophecy comes upon a person, he has no choice but to speak out.

 The lion is one of the living creatures in the Book of Ezekiel.

 They were represented in the tetramorph.

 In 1 Peter 5:8, the Devil is compared to a roaring lion "seeking someone to devour."

+The lion is the biblical emblem of the tribe of Judah and later the Kingdom of Judah.
+It is contained within Jacob's blessing to his fourth son in the penultimate chapter of the Book of Genesis, "Judah is a lion's whelp; On prey, my son have you grown.
+He crouches, lies down like a lion, like the king of beasts—who dare rouse him?"
+(Genesis 49:9).